djaciel/holograph-protocol/README.md

 ### Running tests

+> NOTE: At this time some tests require hardcoded referencing hardcoded addresses on the local network that are deployed deterministically based on a salt parameter that is stored in the `.env` file.
+For local development, please set `DEVELOP_DEPLOYMENT_SALT=1000`.

 There are two sets of tests.
 The main test suite uses Hardhat.
 To run them start your local chains that the contracts will be deployed to using:

 `yarn run ganache-x2`